Kriegslustig/JavaScriptCSS/README.md

 ```
 css('div {display: block}')
 ```

+### Variable Scope
+The variable scope is global everywhere

 ### helpers
 Because underscore is used in the project, I thought i'd pass it to the jsheets.
 There are also some helpers provided inside the `$` object.